stampit-org/docs/configuration.md

 # Configuration

-Configuration is a storage of an arbitrary data.
-It is stored in the `.configuration` metadata of stamp's descriptor.
+Configuration is a storage of an arbitrary data in the `.configuration` metadata of stamp's descriptor.

 ```js
 let HaveApiKey = stampit({